jkubala4454/Auto-Classroom-Attendance/README.md

 # Auto Classroom Attendance
-This application may be run on a PC to automatically scan students' ID card using a generic bar code scanner and output the correct attendance status of each student in the class.
+This application is setup on a webserver.
+Use a device to browse to the student_sign_in.php to automatically scan students' ID card using a generic bar code scanner and output the correct attendance status of each student in the class.

 Please be kind.
 I am very much a noob and this is my first project.
 I am working on this project to help alleviate some of the tasks I have at the beginning of class, and I HATE taking attendance.